-The Company's policy is to record interest and penalties associated with unrecognized tax benefits as additional income taxes in the statement of operations.
-As of June 30, 2019, the Company had no unrecognized tax benefits.
-There were no changes in the Company's unrecognized tax benefits during the years ended June 30, 2019 and 2018.
-The Company did not recognize any interest or penalties during fiscal 2019 or 2018 related to unrecognized tax benefits.
+The Company's policy is to record interest and penalties associated with unrecognized tax benefits as additional income taxes in the consolidated statement of operations.
+As of June 30, 2020, the Company had no unrecognized tax benefits.
+There were no changes in the Company's unrecognized tax benefits during the years ended June 30, 2020 and 2019.
+The Company did not recognize any interest or penalties during fiscal 2020 or 2019 related to unrecognized tax benefits.